crazyRBLX11/Atom-Framework/README.md

 * Out-of-the-box Networking - A custom developed network solution that doesn't rely on Roblox remotes.
 * Automatic error handling - Allow Atom to automatically deal with errors or tell it what to do when an error occurs.
 * Automatic Garbage Collection - Atom uses the Janitor module to clean up instances when they're no longer needed.

+## Building Atom's source code
+Do <b>NOT</b> build from this repository, due to limitations with putting scripts under ModuleScripts I've had to structure the repository entirely different than how Atom thinks it's structured.
+If you build this repository and try to use it nothing will work.
+If you know how I could fix this please put a pull request or an issue ticket and I'll contact you via it.
+If you'd like to use Atom, please use a pre-built .rbxm under releases.